19hours/sg-statutes/Acts/Stamp Duties Act.md

 40\.—(1) Any person who is dissatisfied with the Commissioner’s decision under section 39A(5) on a notice of objection may —

-(a) within 21 days after the person is informed of that decision and upon payment of duty in conformity therewith, appeal against the decision to the High Court; and
+(a) within 30 days after the person is informed of that decision and upon payment of duty in conformity therewith, appeal against the decision to the High Court; and

+[Act 1 of 2013 wef 22/02/2013]

 (b) for that purpose, require the Commissioner to state and sign a case, setting forth the question upon which his opinion was required, and the decision made by him.